 PayPal cryptocurrency hub in Europe

-To offer cryptocurrencies, PayPal is using a trading service provider – Paxos.
+To offer cryptocurrencies, PayPal uses a trading service provider, Paxos.
 Since we don’t see other supported countries by Paxos, we believe the launch in other countries will not happen anytime soon.
 But let’s hope for the best!

 How to buy crypto with PayPal in Europe

-We’ll have to look for an alternative option since there is no PayPal crypto hub in Europe yet.
+We’ll have to look for an alternative option since no PayPal crypto hub exists in Europe yet.
 But that’s not a big deal since some brokers and exchanges accept PayPal as a funding method.
-So, you can use your PayPal funds to buy cryptocurrencies but on a different platform.
-You will also save on buying/selling fees because we’ll have a look at eToro, which offers lower fees for crypto trading than PayPal.
-Also, it has more than 70 cryptocurrencies available for trading.
+So, you can use your PayPal funds to buy cryptocurrencies on a different platform.

 List of all cryptocurrencies available on the Paypal Crypto hub